 I teach children about the buildings in Allentown, PA, our parks, the Pennsylvania Dutch influences- like Hex signs at the Farmers Market.
 Have you seen those circular designs and ever wondered what they were?
 When I teach a paper sculpture lesson I talk about the roller coasters at nearby Dorney Park, or about our new destination playground at Cedar Beach park.
 Art communicates where we live, and our experiences in that world.
 And art work is not just what we see at galleries and museums, but also the local folk art, collectibles, public statues, or crafts that have meaning to a particular group of people.

-Today, even though "rigorous" (this horrible word has no place in education) state and national common core standards are at the center of public education, we should not forget to teach children about their local community and its history.
+Today, even though "rigorous" (stupid buzz word) state and national common core standards are at the center of public education, we should not forget to teach children about their local community and its history.

 “The opportunity that Hawai’i offered, to experience a variety of cultures in a climate of mutual respect, became an integral part of my worldview and a basis for the values I hold most dear.”

 ---President Barack Obama